Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Elgin.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home’s value in Elgin.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a median-priced Elgin home, that could translate to a meaningful increase in resale value.